Find updates for other projects at:

 Information will be shared as it becomes available.
 Reduce speed when traveling in the area and do not drive around barricades.

 - Carson & McCall: A lightning strike damaged the traffic signal.
 The vehicle traffic portion is still operational, but all pedestrian movements are non-operational.
 No ETA on repairs at this time.

-- Juliette Ave Phase III: Juliette is closed from Osage to Poyntz for utility replacement and roadway reconstruction.
+- Juliette Ave Phase III: Juliette is closed from Leavenworth to Poyntz for utility replacement and roadway reconstruction.
 Bricks have been removed and storm sewer and water main work is nearly complete.
-Work has been delayed by wet weather and traffic control is in place for Woodrow Wilson Elementary bus routes.
-See map here

 - Street Sweeping: Sweepers will be operating all week.